shubhamkalsait/ansible-oncdec-b8/AWS.md

 How to provide access of bucket from one account to another?
 H.W.

-Identity based policy -
+Identity based policy - Users, roles, groups
-Resource based policy
+Resource based policy -